 Following on from the success of last term, we now have an extra box on our planning sheet for outdoor learning opportunities.
 So far this term we have spent even more time learning outside and our goal is to have quality outdoor lessons outside at least twice a week!

 Thank you Charlotte for sharing this special insight into outdoor learning at your school!
-If, like Charlotte, you would like us to visit your school to inspire you & your staff to get outdoors more often, you can find out more about our workshops and training here!
+If, like Charlotte, you would like us to visit your school to inspire you and your staff to get outdoors more often, you can find out more about our workshops and training here!